14K vs 18K Gold: Which One Should You Choose?

 | Price | More affordable | More premium |

-| Maintenance | Low | Slightly higher |
+| Maintenance | Low maintenance | Slightly higher care |

 | Best For | Daily jewelry, engagement rings | Heirloom pieces, special occasions |